WebOrigami/docs/content/builtins/tree/traverseOrThrow.md

 supertitle: "Tree."
 ---

-Returns the value at the corresponding path of keys.
+Traverses a [map-based tree](/async-tree/mapBasedTree.html) using the corresponding path of keys and returns the final value.
 Throws if any interior step of the path doesn’t lead to a result.